-How To Get Rid of Dangerous Microplastics in Salt, Water, Cosmetics… Everywhere
+How To Get Rid of Dangerous Microplastics in Salt, Water, Cosmetics — and You!

 Microplastics are everywhere and they’re damaging more than just the planet.
 Microplastics in salt, drinking water, food, cosmetics and toothpaste mean they wind up in you.
 Find out what to do about it.
-[Watch]
+[Scroll down to watch the video.]

-THE WORLD produces eight million metric tons of plastic that winds up in the oceans.
+About eight million metric tons of plastic that humans produce that winds up in the oceans.
 It degrades into tiny bits of plastic called microplastics.
 They’re everywhere.
-Microplastics in salt, drinking water, food, cosmetics and toothpaste mean they wind up in you.
+Microplastics in salt, drinking water, food, cosmetics and toothpaste mean that they pollute everything, including you.
 Find out what to do about it.
-[Watch]

 In this article, you’ll discover: